-I'm loving wood plank walls right now, and by the look of Pinterest, so are lots of others.
+I'm loving wood plank walls as feature, and by the look of Pinterest, so are lots of others.
 Wood accent walls can look modern or rustic, but what's best about this trend is that it introduces a natural element in the home that immediately grounds us and connects us with nature.

-The reclaimed barn board look is popular, and one that I use a lot.
-However, lots of people are nervous about bringing old barn boards into the house because of a fear of bugs.
+The reclaimed barn board look is one that I use a lot, however, lots of clients are nervous about bringing old barn boards into the house because of a fear of bugs.
 I've never had a problem with this, as long as they are cleaned and thoroughly dried before installing.
-Barn boards add such character with their unique grain and imperfections, plus they add a sense of history.
-And they're super easy to install, because the more imperfect they are, the better they look.

-Barn boards give a rustic look, maple or oak a more modern feel, and MDF or tongue and groove boards painted white used as shiplap are great for farmhouse style.
+Reclaimed barn boards give a rustic look, maple or oak a more modern feel, and MDF or tongue and groove boards painted white used as shiplap are great for farmhouse style.
 You'll want to choose a board that's as light as possible, so thin is good, but not too thin that it will bow over time or in a dry winter home.
 Barn boards are very dry so they're light to begin with.
-Tongue and groove floor boards are quite light and work well.
+Tongue and groove floor boards are quite light as well.

-If using barn boards clean them with a steel brush to remove dirt and grime, then give them a good scrubbing with borax and water.
-Let them dry completely - outdoors in the sun and then inside sometimes even for a few weeks if they were damp to begin with.
+If using barn boards clean them with a hard bristle or steel brush to remove dirt and grime, then give them a good scrubbing with borax and water.
+Let them dry completely - outdoors in the sun and then inside sometimes even for a few weeks in a covered area if they were damp to begin with.
 I lightly sand them with a palm sander as a final step, which takes out any splinters and brings out the knots and grain.
-I don't typically treat them unless they are going in a wet zone like a bathroom.
-For these spots I'll coat them with a water-based poly sealer in a matte finish so it doesn't affect the look I want.
+I don't typically treat them unless they are going in a wet zone like a bathroom or kitchen backsplash.
+In that case I'll coat them with a water-based poly sealer in a matte finish so it doesn't affect the natural look I want.

-If using barn boards, you may want to paint the wall black or brown so that you can't see a white wall poking through the cracks.
+If using barn boards or natural wood, paint the wall they're going on black or brown so that you can't see a white wall poking through the cracks.
 Of course, paint your walls white if using white shiplap.
-And if you're installing your boards vertically you'll need to install strapping for them to be nailed to - every 12 inches or so horizontally across the wall.
-Use a stud finder and an air nailer or an old fashioned hammer and nails to secure the strapping to the studs behind the walls.
+And if you're installing your boards vertically you'll need to install horizontal strapping for them to be nailed to - every 12 inches or so horizontally across the wall.
+Use a stud finder and an air nailer or an old fashioned hammer and nails to secure the strapping to the studs.

 First, square off your board, then measure the length you'll need and use a speed square and pencil to mark off where you need to cut.
 Cut your pieces with a chop saw or hand saw.
 If installing vertically, all of your boards will be the same length (but double check this in different spots along your wall in case the floor or ceiling isn't level).
-If installing horizontally, use scraps of various lengths.
+If installing horizontally, measure them all the same or use scraps of various lengths.

 If your floors or ceilings are very unlevel, you may need to add a piece of trim at the top or bottom of a vertical plank wall to hide major gaps (just cut a narrow piece of board the length you need and secure with a nail gun).
 This is rarely necessary though, and I think that some gaps make the wall more interesting anyway.
 Imperfection is beautiful!
 Touch up with paint if needed ( if you're working with painted shiplap).
 I find that barn boards are very forgiving so you really don't need to do anything more with them.